 In this program, students learn to work with both individuals and groups across a wide range of ages, limiting conditions and disabilities.
-Students may follow their individual interests by specializing in areas such as psychosocial rehabilitation, therapeutic recreation, career services and addiction rehabilitation.
+Students may follow their individual interests by specializing in areas such as psychosocial rehabilitation, therapeutic recreation, career services, and addiction rehabilitation.
 Real-world practical experience is built into the program with a required 120-hour third-year practicum and a 450-hour internship in the fourth year.
-The hours in the field offer rich background material for classroom discussion.
 Faculty work closely with students to insure a coordinated plan that matches their career goals, interests and talents.
 Students move on to careers in a variety of settings, counseling, social work, human services, mental health, community support services, employment services, family services, and to a wide variety of graduate programs.
-For a full description, visit the UMF catalog.
+For a full description, visit the UMF catalog (2023-2024).

-How do I explore Rehabilitation Services at UMF?
+How do I explore Rehabilitation & Human Services at UMF?

 There are many ways to explore a major.
 You could: